Data Accuracy Benchmarks: SICCODE vs Generic Providers

 Why Accuracy Matters for Analytics, AI & Compliance

-Inaccurate industry classification creates downstream errors in market analysis, segmentation, forecasting, AML/KYC modeling, and regulatory reporting.
+Inaccurate industry classification creates downstream errors in market analysis, segmentation, forecasting, AML and KYC workflows, and regulatory reporting.
 Organizations relying on self-reported or keyword-derived codes often experience noisy cohorts, misaligned peer groups, unstable dashboards, and increased compliance risk.

 SICCODE.com vs Generic Providers